 If you’re a student who needs very structured support services, fortify your list with schools that meet this requirement.
 A number of colleges, such as the University of Arizona, are renowned for programs that are designed around students with learning challenges or learning differences.

 Cost is obviously a huge factor.
 Does your family need financial aid?
 If so, build your list around colleges that will offer you the best financial aid packages.
-The more selective schools—as great as they are—often don’t give merit-based aid because everyone there also has strong grades and test scores.
+The more selective colleges—as great as they are—often don’t give merit-based aid because everyone who attends also has strong grades and test scores.
+This can be problematic for middle income families.

 How much debt are you willing to incur?
-We as parents need to do a better job of not allowing massive college loans to happen.
+We as parents need to do a better job of not allowing massive college loans to put students in debt later.
 It’s counterproductive for children or parents to be in debt for 20 years after graduation.

 Last, but certainly not least, is the employment fit.
 College is all about your future.
 Your college choice greatly affects your career and earning potential.
-Here are a few questions to consider.
+Here are a few questions to consider when choosing a college for financial fit.
 How well do students in your major get placed in a job after college?
 Which companies recruit on campus?
 Where do alumni often work?
 What is the average salary out of college in your major?

 The presence of a strong alumni network is sure to help you on your path to a strong and lasting career.

 As you begin your list narrow it, there are many online search engines you are able to use.
 We personally like Niche.com because it’s easy to use.
 Big Future by College Board is also a good site.
-Regardless, following the S.A.F.E. factors when choosing a college will help you narrow your list to a set of schools that work for you.
+Regardless, following S.A.F.E. in the factors to consider when choosing a college will help you narrow your list to a set of schools that work for you.
 It will make the application process much less cumbersome and your actual college experience much more rewarding.